Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/main.md

 ## Relentless Talent
 Starting at 15th level, when you roll initiative and have no remaining uses of Professional Talent left, you regain one use.

-## Astute Aim
+## Indomitable Intellect
-Starting at 18th level, when you hit with an attack roll, you can turn it into a critical hit.
+Starting at 18th level, when you

-You can use this feature twice, and you regain all expended uses when you finish a short or long rest.

 ## Unrivaled Intellect
 At 20th level, your Intelligence score increases by 4.
 Your maximum for this score is now 24.